Jorge36/single-machine-vs-distributed-data-processing/README.md

 ### Cleaning, Transformation and Profiling Stage

 The performance impact of this stage is clearly reflected in the execution time results in the figure below, where execution times increase substantially across all configurations compared to the ingestion stage.
 In single-node Spark, this behaviour is highly likely associated with the cost of multi-stage processing and repeated actions.
 In particular, the number of Spark Jobs, tasks, and stages grew substantially.
-For example, while the third dataset slice in the ingestion stage required only 4 jobs, 5 stages, and 272 tasks, the same slice in this stage expands to 71 jobs, 160 stages and 11802 tasks.
+For example, while the third dataset slice in the ingestion stage required only 4 jobs, 5 stages, and 272 tasks, the same slice in this stage expands to 71 jobs, 160 stages, and 11802 tasks.
 This shows that the workload is decomposed into much smaller units of work.
 Each of these units introduces some degree of scheduling, coordination, and execution overhead, which contribute to the observed increase in execution time.

 <img width="940" height="564" alt="image" src="https://github.com/user-attachments/assets/3975bd72-9144-4b18-b955-00f2e2a7f437" />